 The tips are as follows:

 - Towards mid-day, you will feel a sudden bout of hunger.
-Just take one or two glasses of water to dilute the gastric secretions.
+Just have one or two glasses of water to dilute the gastric secretions.
 Then lie down and take rest.
 The hunger should go away in a short time.

 All in all, I enjoyed my water-only fast of 24 hours and I look forward to doing this once every month.
 I recommend this to everyone to self-realize the benefits attached to this.
 If you can’t do 24 hours start off with 12hrs and then build it up as you get better and used to it.
 As we always say, take gradual and small steps to reach your big goals sooner.
 So Good luck!!!!
 Use nature and natural ways as your best medicine to prevent as well as treat your body.